WHY GO ON A PHYSIOTHERAPY Placement ABROAD?

 You will also see major differences in the fundamentals of physiotherapy too.
 For example, in many of our destinations, practises like ECT and TENS machines are widely used, and often a first port of call in treatment.

 Hospital placements run Monday to Friday.
 That means your evenings and weekends are free to explore a country you might never have otherwise visited.

-But — whether travelling solo is your style, or you prefer the group atmosphere — weekend trips are a highlight.
-From trekking through the Himalayan mountains to whitewater rafting down the Zambezi, our destinations offer an abundance of adventure and opportunities to immerse yourself in local culture.
+Whether travelling solo is your style, or you prefer the group atmosphere — weekend trips are a highlight.
+You'll make lots of like-minded friends in the Work the World house.
+And you'll all go on big weekend trips together — from trekking through the Himalayas to whitewater rafting down the Zambezi.

 WHERE DO I START?

 Talk with us.
 Our team will answer your questions and offer a clearer picture of what you can expect from a physiotherapy placement abroad.

 Get in touch using the short enquiry form.